VT50 race registration opens in two months

 ● one free race entry for the 2023 race

 ● lunch for 4 at our post race BBQ

-Option two: commit to raise a minimum $500 before September 7 at noon ET, you can avoid our race open registration rush on May 25th and will be entered into the race by the Race Director.
-Your $500 must be received by Sept.
-7 or you will not be able to race with us on the last Sunday of September.
+Commit to raise (or donate) a minimum $500 before September 6 at noon ET, you can avoid our race open registration rush on May 25th and will be entered into the race by the RD Mike S.

 You must contact the Race Director, Mike before May 25 at 7 p.m. if you’d like to choose this option.